Top 5 4th Quarter Trades of Fi - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were First National Bank of South Miami’s top five trades of the quarter.
+According to GuruFocus data, these were First Heartland Consultants, Inc.’s top five trades of the quarter.

-First National Bank of South Miami reduced their investment in ARCA:EFA by 11,799 shares.
-The trade had a 0.5% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $62.33.
+First Heartland Consultants, Inc. reduced their investment in BATS:DNOV by 712,286 shares.
+The trade had a 3.86% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $32.86.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, iShares MSCI EAFE ETF has a price-earnings ratio of 13.22 and a price-book ratio of 1.61.
+In terms of valuation, FT Cboe Vest U.S. Equity Deep Buffer ETF - November has a price-earnings ratio of 19.58 and a price-book ratio of 3.62.

+FT Cboe Vest U.S. Equity Enhance & Moderate Buffer ETF - September

+The guru established a new position worth 532,532 shares in BATS:XSEP, giving the stock a 1.39% weight in the equity portfolio.
+Shares traded for an average price of $29.71 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Vanguard FTSE Emerging Markets ETF has a price-earnings ratio of 11.46 and a price-book ratio of 1.68.
+In terms of valuation, FT Cboe Vest U.S. Equity Enhance & Moderate Buffer ETF - September has a price-earnings ratio of 20.10 and a price-book ratio of 3.81.

-First National Bank of South Miami reduced their investment in ARCA:IVV by 1,236 shares.
-The trade had a 0.32% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $397.41.
+First Heartland Consultants, Inc. reduced their investment in ARCA:FVD by 183,401 shares.
+The trade had a 1.19% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $39.38.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-First National Bank of South Miami reduced their investment in ARCA:IJH by 1,750 shares.
-The trade had a 0.27% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $240.38.
+First Heartland Consultants, Inc. reduced their investment in ARCA:IYE by 148,097 shares.
+The trade had a 0.95% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $40.58.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, iShares Core S&P Mid-Cap ETF has a price-earnings ratio of 13.73 and a price-book ratio of 2.29.
+In terms of valuation, iShares U.S. Energy ETF has a price-earnings ratio of 9.25 and a price-book ratio of 2.66.

-First National Bank of South Miami reduced their investment in ARCA:IJR by 2,986 shares.
-The trade had a 0.19% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $96.67.
+The guru sold out of their 65,490-share investment in ARCA:RZV.
+Previously, the stock had a 0.91% weight in the equity portfolio.
+Shares traded for an average price of $85.81 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, iShares Core S&P Small-Cap ETF has a price-earnings ratio of 12.38 and a price-book ratio of 1.75.
+In terms of valuation, Invesco S&P SmallCap 600 Pure Value ETF has a price-earnings ratio of 7.65 and a price-book ratio of 0.83.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.